nairalz/Health-Data-Cleaning-Project/README.md

 # Health-Data-Cleaning-Project
-Data Preparation &amp; Exploration with Power Query (Excel &amp; Power BI) The data comes from the OECD (Organisation for Economic Co-operation and Development) and covers several key dimensions of public health and well-being across member countries.
+The data comes from the OECD (Organisation for Economic Cooperation and Development) and covers several key dimensions of public health and well-being across member countries.

 Through this project, I learned how to: